DeepBlue14/Hazel/README.md

 =====

 ###**WARNING**
-**The project is--and will continue to be--under serious renovation during the month of January 2016, as we have recently put into effect a coding standard.
-Then one which we will be using is a less-rigid subversion of the Lockheed Martin Corporation's C++ Coding Standards for Joint Strike Fighter Air Vehicle System Development and Demonstration Programs**
+**The project is--and will continue to be--under serious renovation during the month of January 2016, as we have recently put into effect a new coding standard.
+Then one which we will be using is a less-rigid subversion of the Lockheed Martin Corporation's C++ Coding Standards for Joint Strike Fighter Air Vehicle System Development and Demonstration Programs.
+Thank you for your patience.**

 ###**Index**